 04:49 – Scenario planning really helps companies to navigate uncertainty and plan ahead so they can anticipate and quickly respond to the changing landscapes.
 So while we’re currently facing an economic downturn, there’s a lot of uncertainty as to how deep the recession is going to be and how long it’s going to last.

-By planning ahead for a range of economic scenarios, companies can develop plans that respond to each of the landscapes and that they can pivot quickly so that they can ensure that they survive and potentially even thrive in the current environment.
+By planning ahead for a range of economic scenarios, companies can develop plans that respond to each of the landscapes.
+That way, they can pivot quickly so that they can ensure that they survive and potentially even thrive in the current environment.

 What actually goes into creating a plan and how can people start doing this?

-So so I’m recommending my clients apply a five-step approach towards scenario planning.
+Currently, I’m recommending my clients apply a five-step approach towards scenario planning.
 This approach was actually outlined in a guide that was written by a venture capital firm called First Round Capital.
-And the name of the guide is the Founder’s Field Guide for Navigating This Crisis.
+The name of the guide is the Founder’s Field Guide for Navigating This Crisis.
 Google it.
 You’ll find that right away.
-I highly recommend it’s a really great read, but I’ll walk you through some of the five steps that they outline.
-And I’m working with many of my clients on this approach.
+I highly recommend, it’s a really great read.
+I’ll walk you through some of the five steps that they outline because I’m working with many of my clients on this approach.